opral/monorepo/source-code/core/src/lint/README.md

 The `inlang.config.js` file supports a `lint` property you can use to configure the linting process.

 The `lint` property expects an `Array` of [`rules`](#lint-rules) or [`collections`](#lint-collections).
 Rules can be configured by passing parameters to the function call.
  - the first parameter is the lint level.
-Currently supported levels are `'error'` and `'warning'`
+Currently supported levels are `'error'` and `'warn'`
  - the second parameter is a custom configuration for the given rule.
 Some rules may be configured and some rules might not support this.

 You can also disable a rule by passing `false` as the first parameter.